Selecting the Right Industrial Fan for a Warehouse

 Best Sellers

-Calculating CFM&#;s is a skill that any contractor who's worth their salt can perform.
-This technique measures airflow in a room to determine several factors like proper fan sizing and air exchange rates according to safety and construction standards.
-Different rooms such as bakeries, bowling alleys, and welding rooms require different air changes and air flow for their specific functions.
-Homeowners can also learn how to calculate CFM&#;s and ensure high indoor air quality with these simple guidelines.
+Calculating CFM is a skill any competent contractor should possess.
+This process measures airflow in a room, which is essential for determining proper fan sizing and air exchange rates as per safety and construction standards.
+Different environments such as bakeries and bowling alleys require unique airflow for their specific needs.
+Homeowners can also learn how to compute CFM to maintain excellent indoor air quality.

 CFM = (fpm * area)

-CFM (Cubic Feet per Minute) is calculated by multiplying the velocity (Feet per Minute) with the area (Square Feet).
+CFM (Cubic Feet per Minute) is derived by multiplying the velocity (Feet per Minute) by the area (Square Feet).

 How do you calculate CFM?